Testing for >1000 conditions using your DNA

 72%

-This is compared to a 12–13% average lifetime risk in the general population.
+This is compared to a 12% average lifetime risk in the general population according to JAMA Network.

 55,000

-While it’s much more common in women, men can also carry inherited risks and develop the disease.
+While it is much more common in women, men can also carry inherited breast cancer risk, and around 400 men are diagnosed with it in the UK each year.

 • A lump or swelling in the breast, upper chest, or armpit